-When a company or an individual enters into a lease to explore, develop, produce, and dispose of minerals from Federal or Indian lands, that company or individual agrees to pay the lessor a share in an amount or value of production from the leased lands.
-The lessee is required to report various kinds of information to the lessor relative to the disposition of the minerals.
-Such information is generally available within the records of the lessee or others involved in developing, transporting, processing, purchasing, or selling such minerals.
-The information collected includes data necessary to ensure that production is accurately valued and that royalties are appropriately paid.
+(a) General Information: When a company or an individual enters into a lease to explore, develop, produce, and dispose of minerals from Federal or Indian lands, that company or individual agrees to pay the lessor a royalty share in value or volume of production from the leased lands.
+The lessee also agrees to report certain information to the lessor related to the disposition of the minerals.
+This information is generally available within a lessee's records or others involved in developing, transporting, processing, purchasing, or selling Federal and Indian minerals.
+The information collected includes data necessary to ensure correct product valuation and royalty payments.

-This ICR covers unique reporting circumstances, including (1) cross-lease netting in calculation of late-payment interest; (2) a lessee's designation of a designee; and (3) Tribal permission for recoupment on Indian oil and gas leases.
+(b) Information Collections: This ICR covers unique reporting circumstances under 30 CFR part 1218 addressing (1) cross-lease netting in the calculation of late-payment interest; (2) a lessee's designation of designee; and (3) Tribal permission for recoupment on Indian oil and gas leases.

-Regulations at § 1218.54 require ONRR to assess interest on unpaid or underpaid amounts.
-ONRR distributes these interest revenues to States, Indian Tribes, and the U.S. Treasury based on financial lease distribution information.
-Current regulations at § 1218.42 provide that an overpayment on a lease or leases may be offset against an underpayment on a different lease or leases to determine the net payment subject to interest when certain conditions are met.
-This process is called cross-lease netting.
+(1) Cross-Lease Netting in Calculation of Late-Payment Interest: Regulations under § 1218.54 require ONRR to assess interest on unpaid or underpaid amounts.
+ONRR distributes late-payment interest revenues to States, Indian Tribes, and the U.S. Treasury based on financial lease distribution information.
+Current regulations under § 1218.42 provide that an overpayment on a lease or leases may be offset against an underpayment on a different lease or leases to determine the net payment subject to interest when certain conditions are met.
+ONRR calls this process cross-lease netting.
 The payor must demonstrate that a cross-lease netting exception exists by submitting production reports, pipeline allocation reports, or other similar documentary evidence.
-This information is necessary in order for ONRR to determine the correct amount of interest that the lessee owes and to ensure that we collect in full all monies owed to the Federal government.
+This information is necessary for ONRR to calculate the correct interest amount and ensure that it collects in full all monies owed to the Federal Government.

-Overpayments on Tribal Indian leases may be recouped against royalties or other revenues owed in a month under other leases for which that Tribe is a lessor.
-To do so, lessees must comply with regulations at 30 CFR 12l8.53(b), allowing only lessees with written permission from the Tribe to recoup overpayments on one lease against a different lease for which the Tribe is the lessor.
+(3) Tribal Permission for Recoupment on Indian Oil and Gas Leases: A lessee may recoup overpayments on Tribal Indian leases against royalties or other revenues owed in a month on other leases where that Tribe is the lessor.
+To do so, lessees must comply with § 12l8.53(b), which requires a lessee to receive a Tribe's written permission to recoup overpayments on one lease against another lease where that Tribe is the lessor.
 The payor must provide ONRR with a copy of the Tribe's written permission.

-Title: Collection of Monies Due the Federal Government—30 CFR part 1218.
+Title: Collection of Monies Due the Federal Government.

 OMB Control Number: 1012-0008.